 Energy companies in Reinholds also often offer rebates for installing energy-efficient heating and cooling equipment.
 We’ll help you navigate this process to ensure you get the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-- Areas with hot and cold spots.
+- Spaces with hot and cold spots.

 - Pricey electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Pros Can Handle All Your Mini-Split Installation Needs

 From helping you select the right model to professionally installing it, our professionals at County Line Mechanical LLC can take care of all your mini-split installation needs.
 Give us a call at 717-216-0846 right away to discover how a mini-split system can make your house more comfortable and to receive your free estimate!